-Engineering Degree
+Engineering Programs

+At Anderson University, you’ll be taught and graded by qualified engineering faculty, rather than graduate assistants.
 Our faculty come to your competitions, invite you into their homes, know your name, and ask you about your projects and your goals.
 Our engineering students don’t hesitate to utilize faculty office hours to discuss issues in or out of the classroom.
-That’s AU engineering in real life.
+That’s Anderson engineering!

 The Facts